adamaviv/ic220-s19/units/unit_08.md

 be different control signals at each stage of the pipeline?

-The solution is to also stage the control signals at each part of the pipepline.
+The solution is to also stage the control signals at each part of the pipeline.
 Just like with the data, which is staged and stored in some sort of state element, the control values must also be passed in the same way.
 However, as data/information flows to the right in the diagram, the control signals are used up, until when we reach the WB stage, there should only be one signal left.